kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 - **Allowing unsupported skew.** Only skew permitted by the Kubernetes version skew policy is allowed.
-- **Version-aware built-in patches for independent groups.** Out of scope for this iteration;
-  candidate for future work.
-- **Automatically dropping a worker-group version override.** Reverting a group back to cluster-managed versioning (e.g. once all groups have caught up to the control plane) is deferred to future work to avoid adding another upgrade variant now.
+- **Automatic unpinning.** Pinning and unpinning are always explicit user actions.
+Cluster API never removes an MD/MP version automatically — e.g. it will not revert an MD/MP to cluster-managed versioning once it catches up to the control plane; the user must clear the field.
 - **Changing rollout behavior for groups not using the feature.** Groups without an independent version keep today's behavior.